- Home

 (5) "Certified online course provider" means the same as the term is defined in Section 53F-4-501.

-(6) "Course completion" means that a student has completed a course with a passing grade and the provider has transmitted the course title, course code, grade, and credit to the primary LEA of enrollment and the Superintendent.
+(7) "Course completion" means that a student has completed a course with a passing grade and the provider has transmitted the course title, course code, grade, and credit to the primary LEA and the Superintendent.

 (a) uses the Statewide Online Education Program application provided by the Superintendent; and

-(b) except as provided in Section 53F-4-508, is signed by the designee of the primary school of enrollment, and the qualified provider.
+(b) except as provided in Section 53F-4-508, is signed by the designee of the primary school, and the qualified provider.

 (b) A student up to the age of 19 in an adult education program may be an "eligible student" if the student re-enrolls in a public or private secondary school before the student's cohort's date of graduation.